The People of Sparks

-The Playtone Company (the production company that released the City of Ember film) also purchased the rights to The People of Sparks, but after the box office failure of the first film, plans for the sequel were shelved.
+The Playtone Company, the production company that released the City of Ember film, also purchased the film rights to The People of Sparks, but after the box office failure of the first film, plans for the sequel were shelved.

 Plot summary

 The story resumes after the evacuation of Ember, an underground city, which has been cut off from the surface for more than 200 years.
-The 400+ refugees from the city cannot return, as the city's resources are nearly depleted, and have no idea how to survive on the surface.
+The refugees from the city cannot return, as the city's resources are nearly depleted, and have no idea how to survive on the surface.
 After following a road for three days, they arrive at the village of Sparks, exhausted and hungry.
-The leaders of this village, Mary, Ben, and Wilmer, reluctantly agree to take in the refugees for 6 months, theoretically long enough to teach them to survive independently.
+The village leaders, Mary, Ben, and Wilmer, reluctantly agree to take in the refugees for 6 months, theoretically long enough to teach them to survive independently.
 They are allowed to stay in the abandoned and decrepit Pioneer Hotel.
 Tick Hassler, a former hauler of carts in Ember, organizes a series of projects intended to improve their quality of life and chances for the future, but which tend to be more grandiose than practical.

 Concern soon arises about whether there is adequate food for everyone in Sparks; if food stocks are insufficient for the winter, it would be disastrous for both groups.
-The Emberites have little knowledge of the surface (having been deliberately deprived of such knowledge at the founding of the city, so they would not try to leave), and their ignorance annoys the people of Sparks.
-Torren, an unhappy boy from Sparks, destroys a large amount of tomatoes in a furious rage, and then decides to accuse an Emberite (Doon) of the act to further build hatred between the two people.
+The Emberites have little knowledge of the surface, and their ignorance annoys the people of Sparks.
+Torren, an unhappy boy from Sparks, destroys a large amount of tomatoes in a furious rage, and then accuses Doon, an Emberite, of the act, to further build hatred between the two people.
 Vandalism against the people of Ember heightens the anger on both sides.
 The resultant reduction in the quality and quantity of food provided to Emberites only makes them angrier.
-Sparks' leaders vote 2-1 to stop having Emberites in homes for meals, as was the policy before, and instead have them pick up food to eat elsewhere.
-Then, Ember's people learn that they will be ejected from the village in the middle of winter, which they had not understood.
+Sparks' leaders vote to stop having Emberites in homes for meals, as was the policy before, and instead have them pick up food to eat elsewhere.
+Then, Ember's people learn that they will be evicted from the village in the middle of winter, which they had not understood.

 Meanwhile, Lina leaves with a roamer who travels to old cities to find treasure, hoping to find the city she has been dreaming of and drawing.
 There she finds not a beautiful city like she expected, but a crumbling ruin of a metropolis (San Francisco after the Disaster).
 She returns to Sparks after more than a month, disappointed, and is very surprised by the deteriorating political situation.